MDMods/MuseDashMirror/Documentation/docs/source-generators.md

 ## Generated option-menu toggle

-`[PnlMenuToggle]` creates a toggle whenever `PnlMenu.Awake` runs, assigns the resulting `GameObject` to the attributed member, and binds it to a Boolean expression supplied as text.
+`[PnlMenuToggle]` creates a toggle whenever `PnlMenu.Awake` runs, assigns the resulting `GameObject` to the attributed member, and binds it to a static Boolean field or property identified by its declaring type and member name.

 ```csharp
 using MuseDashMirror.Attributes;